firebase/quickstart-ios/README.md

 There's no need to create separate projects for each app.

 To add a sample app to a Firebase project, use the bundleID from the Xcode project.
-Download the generated `GoogleService-Info.plist` file, and copy it to the root directory of the sample you wish to run.
+Download the generated `GoogleService-Info.plist` file, and replace the existing plist to the root directory of the sample you wish to run.

 ### Code Formatting